 Sarah is a social scientist working in the field of public health nutrition and child health.
-She is passionate about producing policy-relevant research that helps to understand what improves the health and wellbeing of New Zealand children.
+She produces policy-relevant research that helps to understand what improves the health and wellbeing of New Zealand children.

-Sarah works as a research fellow at the Centre for Longitudinal Research - He Ara ki Mua on New Zealand’s contemporary longitudinal study Growing Up in New Zealand following over 6,000 children from before their birth in 2009/10.
-She also undertakes HRC and government funded research on a variety of public health nutrition topics, such as food environments, healthy food policies and food security.
-Her PhD was on the potential for early childhood education services to assist with obesity prevention and has been used to inform obesity prevention policy.
+Sarah is the Associate Director of New Zealand’s contemporary longitudinal study Growing Up in New Zealand following over 6,000 children from before their birth in 2009/10.
+She also undertakes research on a variety of public health nutrition topics, such as food environments, healthy food policies and food security.
+Her PhD was on the potential for early childhood education services to assist with obesity prevention.
 Sarah previously worked at the Ministry of Health as a senior advisor in population health research, and was the research manager for a cross-party think tank at the Royal Society of Arts in London, The Commission on 2020 Public Services.

 Research | Current

 Co-investigator - National Healthy Food and Drink Policy Evaluation (HYPE study) funded by the Healthier Lives National Science Challenge https://www.nihi.auckland.ac.nz/nutrition

-National Science Challenge Healthier Lives: Healthy food and physical activity environments research and policy stocktake
+Contracted researcher - Healthy food and physical activity environments research and policy stocktake, for the National Science Challenge Healthier Lives

 Teaching | Current